cocodelabs/znc-palaver/README.md

 following steps to debug your setup.

 1. Ensure you are running the latest version of the ZNC Palaver module and ZNC 1.6 or newer.
-1. Check if your device has succsessfully registered with ZNC.
+1. Check if your device has successfully registered with ZNC.
 You can run `/msg *palaver info` and it will let you know if your device is registered.
 1. Run `/msg *palaver test` to send a test notification to your registered devices.

 #### My device is registered, but I don't receive any push notifications